constaac/PokerAgent/README.md

 Suppose the user is interested in a very popular pre-flop statistic named VPIP.

-VPIP ("Voluntarily Puts Money in the Pot") is quantified as how often a player bets in any capacity without seing the flop.
+VPIP ("Voluntarily Puts Money in the Pot") is quantified as how often a player bets in any capacity without seeing the flop.

 [MyPokerHoldemTips](https://www.myholdempokertips.com/hud-stats-vpip) states a VPIP for a tight-aggressive player may be within the range of 16-22%.